fscorrupt/awesome-stars/README.md

 - [Taxel/PlexTraktSync](https://github.com/Taxel/PlexTraktSync) - A python script that syncs the movies, shows and ratings between trakt and Plex (without needing a PlexPass or Trakt VIP subscription)
 - [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.
 - [streamlink/streamlink](https://github.com/streamlink/streamlink) - Streamlink is a CLI utility which pipes video streams from various services into a video player
-- [dgtlmoon/changedetection.io](https://github.com/dgtlmoon/changedetection.io) - The best and simplest self-hosted free open source website change detection, monitor and notification service.
+- [dgtlmoon/changedetection.io](https://github.com/dgtlmoon/changedetection.io) - The best and simplest free open source website change detection, restock monitor and notification service.
 Restock Monitor, change detection.
-Designed for simplicity - the main goal is to simply m
+Designed for simplicity - Simply monitor which websites ha
 - [vstconsulting/polemarch](https://github.com/vstconsulting/polemarch) - Simple WEB gui for infrastructure management by ansible playbooks or modules.
 This is only mirror with bins in releases.
 - [Inboxen/Inboxen](https://github.com/Inboxen/Inboxen) - Main repo for Inboxen.org
 - [grssmnn/ha-flexispot-standing-desk](https://github.com/grssmnn/ha-flexispot-standing-desk) - Home Assistant integration for a standing desk by Flexispot in micropython